top of page

 Use the fingers of your right hand.

-Take a deep Inbreath, close your right nostril with the thumb, breathe out your left nostril.
+Take a deep breath in, close your right nostril with your thumb, breathe out through your left nostril.

-1. Breathe in your left nostril, close your left nostril with the little finger, breathe out your right nostril;
+1. Breathe in through your left nostril, close your left nostril with your little finger, breathe out through your right nostril;

-2. Breath in your right nostrils, close your right nostril with the thumb, breathe out your left nostril;
+2. Breathe in through your right nostril, close it with your thumb, breathe out through your left nostril.

 Repeat the steps until the breathing becomes regular and even.

-Breathe as long as you feel like, 5-7 minutes is suggested, even less can be very beneficial.
+Breathe for as long as you feel like it; 5-7 minutes is suggested, but even less can be very beneficial.

-Always finish with step 2, exhaling from the left nostril.
+Always finish with step 2, with the exhalation from the left nostril.

 LOVE CRAFT

-The following practices help us operating from an open-heart space.
+The following practices help us operate from an open-hearted space.

 Soul linking

 Connect to people at a Soul level.
 Imagine the energy of your Soul as light streaming down into your crown, heart and body.
 Send a beam of light from your heart to the heart of the other person.
-Invite silently the other person to respond in the same way.
+Invite the other person silently to respond in the same way.
 Continue streaming light from your heart only if it feels light and effortless.
-Otherwise gently withdraw in your space.
-If the person is not open to connect in this way, for whatever reason, you want to respect this.
+Otherwise, gently withdraw into your space.
+If the person is not open to this form of connection, for whatever reason, you should respect this.

 Appreciation